scicolabs/data-science-ml/Jupyter.md

 The **Running** tab shows you the Terminals and Notebooks you are currently running.
 You can have multiple terminal sessions and notebooks running at the same time.

 The **IPython Clusters** tab allows you to configure your notebook environment to do parallel computing using Python.
 IPython Clusters is an example of a Jupyter Notebook extension.
-We have installed and configured this for you by default.

 Getting some code to run in our Notebook
 Example notebooks have been created and made available on Github.com at,